Sweet Potato & Sausage Hash

 Instructions

-1. To begin, brown your turkey sausage and a tablespoon butter in a skillet or other shallow pan.
+• To begin, brown your sausage in a skillet or other shallow pan.
 Crumble it a bit as it cooks.

-3. Turkey or homemade sausage, is usually very lean.
+• If you are using homemade sausage, it may be very lean.
 You will need about a tablespoon of drippings in the pan.
-If you don’t have enough, you may need to add a little extra of your preferred cooking fat.
+If you don’t have enough, you may need to add a little ghee or coconut oil.
 If your sausage was bountiful in the drippings, remove the excess.

-5. Add in the apples and the browned turkey sausage, and cook it together until the apples and sausage are heated through.
+• Add in the apples and the browned sausage, then cook it together until the apples and sausage are heated through.
 The apples will retain a nice crunch.

 Leave a Comment